-Chart Audits will be completed as the patient care is completed.
-These will be checked as the patient is completed.
-However, it is the responsibility of the student to make sure that chart audits are completed in a timely manner.
+Chart Audits will be completed by the student after patient care is completed.
+These will be randomly checked by the faculty advisor.
+However, it is the responsibility of the student to make sure that charts are accurate and ready for audit.

-- CHARTS THAT ARE NOT AUDITED WITHIN ONE WEEK OF COMPLETION OF PATIENT CARE MAY RESULT IN PENALTIES INCURRED BY THE STUDENT. - These penalties could mean that the student may not use that patient toward meeting requirements for DHYG 2262.
+- CHARTS THAT ARE NOT AUDITED BY THE STUDENT WITHIN ONE WEEK OF COMPLETION OF PATIENT CARE MAY RESULT IN PENALTIES. - These penalties could mean that the student may not use that patient toward meeting requirements for DHYG 2262.